Jtoosh/startup/notes.md

 The `WebSocket.close()` method closes the connection.
 When WebSocket capacities are only wanted for some of the data traffic, a non-webSocket server can be made, as well as an instance of WebSocketServer, with the property `noServer` set to true.
 Then connections can be specified to be upgraded or not, and the backend can have event listeners for those upgrades.

+## Startup Login Notes

+**Design Outline**:
+To start, I'm going to outline what needs to be implemented using the DB and roughly how to do it.
+Because all of the Class instantiation happens on the front end, I don't need to worry about that on the backend at all.
+The main thing will be identifying which endpoints need to access data, and how to get the data from the DB for those end points.

+Data-needing endpoints:

+- Login endpoint
+- Create user endpoint
+- Logout endpoint

+These will follow the same general structure as the Simon example, but slightly different because of the data structure.

+**Notes/Insights from Implementation**:

+- Ran into more fun stuff with Common JS/ES6 modules.
+I think that the there is no way to use a mix of the two, only ever one or other other.
+I realized that because the file structure that led to the Card and Deck classes are odd, I just defined the classes again in the backend file, and because that was the main reason I was using ES6 on the backend, I found it easier to just use CommonJS for the backend.
+I also learned that because ES6 modules and Common JS use different methods of exporting, that a class or method that is being exported can only be exported via one of those two methods, not both.
+- I had to understand `cookie-parser` a bit better for this one too.
+I learned that when the express app is using `cookie-parser` the `req` object has a property called `cookies` that is an object that contains all of the cookies that are stored in the browser for the site.
+The cookie-parser is what parses and populates this property of the request object.